Top 12 All-Time Greatest Scottish Boxers

-Happy Robbie Burns Day, fight fans!
-Despite the ravages of Covid-19, it’s still a day to celebrate for all Scottish warriors.
+Happy Robbie Burns Day, fight fans, as once again we mark a day to celebrate for all Scottish warriors.
 But instead of reciting “To A Haggis” and breaking out the bagpipes, we’ll settle for Scotsman Shaun Brown’s ranking of the all-time greatest fighting Bravehearts.
 Here are the kilt-clad battlers who left an indelible mark in the history of the prize-ring, one almost as deep as that made in Alba by the Bard of Ayrshire.
 So pour a wee dram and enjoy!
 Check it out:

 12. Paul Weir: Won the WBO world minimum weight title after just six fights in 1993 and the diminutive figure would capture two-weight glory one year later at light flyweight before being defeated by Scottish scourge, ‘Baby’ Jake Matlala on two occasions.
 Quick, tough and always keen to take the fight to his opponent.

 11. Pat Clinton: Scotland has had a knack of producing good little men and Clinton was certainly one of them.
 Clinton, from a family of 10 brothers and sisters, would do that rare thing of winning a fight on continental soil when he took the European flyweight title in 1990 and two years later he he won a world flyweight title from Isidro Perez.
 Technically excellent and never lacked guts or self-belief.

 10. Alex Arthur: A classy operator inside and outside the ring who, despite defeat, was involved in one of the greatest British fights of this century when he went to war with Michael Gomez for five rounds in 2003.
 Arthur, a tremendous body puncher, won British, Commonwealth, European and world honours at super featherweight.